pm2-hive/pm2-hive.github.io/docs/full.md

 $ pm2 restart all        # Restart all processes

 $ pm2 reload all         # Will 0s downtime reload (for NETWORKED apps)
-$ pm2 gracefulReload all # Send exit message then reload (for networked apps)

 $ pm2 stop 0             # Stop specific process id
 $ pm2 restart 0          # Restart specific process id